josenk/vagrant-vmware-esxi/README.md

 * 2.0.7 Fix, Doesn't wait for running when executing "vagrant reload" Fix, "vagrant halt" will now attempt a graceful shutdown before doing a hard power off.

 * 2.0.6 Fix Windows compatibility by not supporting ed25519 ssh keys.
-When net-ssh 5.x is released AND vagrant allows it's use, I will support ed25519 again.
+When net-ssh 5.x is released AND Vagrant allows its use, I will support ed25519 again.
         Fix, encode '/' in esxi passwords.
         Fix, Get local IP address for NFS syncd folders.
 Filter out localhost 127.0.0.0/8.
         Work-around 'prompt:' issues with unsupported consoles.
 Cygwin & gitbash, for example.

 * 2.0.5 Performance enhancement.
 Guest IP caching Performance enhancement.
-Optimize esxi connectivity checks.
+Optimize ESXi connectivity checks.
         Performance enhancement & bugfix.
 Get local IP address for NFS syncd folders.
-        Fix, unable to get VMID if getallvms command produces any errors (for other vms).
+        Fix, unable to get VMID if getallvms command produces any errors (for other VMs).

-* 2.0.2 Add support to add additional storage to guest vms.
+* 2.0.2 Add support to add additional storage to guest VMs.
-        Fix, encode (space) in esxi passwords.
+        Fix, encode (space) in ESXi passwords.

 * 2.0.1 Updated version:
-        Most Vagrantfile options have been renamed to be consistent and for clarity. vagrant up, more organized summary by esxi/guest options.
+        Most Vagrantfile options have been renamed to be consistent and for clarity. vagrant up, more organized summary by ESXi/guest options.
         Lots of Code cleanup.
         Add support for snapshot options (includeMemory & quiesced) Snapshot save/push adds a description.